-Many different industries such as chemicals, refineries, and food have used continuous processes for decades to reduce process cycle times and waste.
+Many different industries such as chemicals, refineries and food have used continuous processes for decades to reduce process cycle times and waste.
 Continuous biomanufacturing could help the pharma industry reduce drug recalls due to contamination during manufacturing stages as well as reduce costs arising from inefficient processes.
 This is why the biopharma industry is starting to turn to continuous processes from cell culture to downstream operations.
+This month, for example, Fujifilm injected $1.6 billion into its CDMO division Diosynth Biotechnologies to expand its cell culture manufacturing muscle, with continuous processing as one of its main focuses.
 However, making the whole process continuous doesn’t make sense for all companies.

 Other companies are investing in countercurrent chromatography technology, which allows continuous purification of the final product in continuous biomanufacturing processes.
 For example, Dutch biotech BiosanaPharma leverages its continuous cell culture platform to lower the manufacturing costs of biologics.
 The company’s lead drug candidate is a biosimilar version of omalizumab, a monoclonal antibody that finds application in the treatment of asthma allergies.

-“Our process is tailored to CHO [Chinese hamster ovary] cells, so all products made with this cell type can be made with our continuous process,” Nettie Buitelaar, Chief Business Officer of BiosanaPharma, told me.
+“Our process is tailored to CHO [Chinese hamster ovary] cells, so all products made with this cell type can be made with our continuous process,” said Nettie Buitelaar, Chief Business Officer of BiosanaPharma.

 Profitability in biotech